 One of the main ingredients in Coquito is sweetened condensed milk.
 Not only does it help the drink turn out thick and creamy, but it also adds a rich caramel flavor and sweetness.

 - Heavy Whipping Cream: I prefer this for the high fat, rich buttery flavor, but you could use coconut cream

 - Ground Cloves and Ground Cinnamon: You could substitute these for a prepared spice mix like pumpkin spice becaue it includes cinnamon, cloves, cardamon, and nutmeg – spices that are all great for this drink.

 - Vanilla Extract

 - Rum (optional): I enjoy this with white rum, but you could include dark rum if you choose.
-You can also ampt up the coconut flavor by using coconut flavored rum, but be sure to check the labels or be ok with this adding some carbs to each serving.
+You can also amp up the coconut flavor by using coconut-flavored rum, but be sure to check the labels or be ok with adding some carbs to each serving.

 How to make Keto Puerto Rican Eggnog:

 Making a healthier version of coquito is actually quite easy.

 You do this by simply adding all of the ingredients to a saucepan and heating them until they are fully incorporated.
 Since this is a blended drink, no need to spend the time waiting for this to reduce.

 After you’ve made your sweetened condensed milk replacement, you simply need to add it and the remaining ingredients for this keto eggnog to a blender.
 Once mixed, you should allow this drink to chill and thicken a bit in the refrigerator overnight.